 If you do not work for a government agency or for a 501(c)(3) non-profit, you may still be eligible in certain circumstances.
 You should qualify if you are working for certain other organizations that provide any of the following services: emergency management; military services; public safety; law enforcement; public interest law services; early childhood education; public service for individuals with disabilities and the elderly; public health; public education; public library services; and school library or other school-based services.
 Not all organizations providing these services will qualify.
 Businesses organized for profit, labor unions, partisan political organizations, organizations engaged in religious activities (unless the qualifying activities are unrelated to religious instruction, worship services or any form of proselytizing) are excluded.

 The American Bar Association sued the Department of Education in December 2016 challenging the Department’s decision to retroactively change eligibility requirements for some jobs.
+Three of the four plaintiffs in the case won an important victory in a February 2019 district court decision.
 Stay tuned for more information.

 The Job Must Be Full-Time